XinGclover/douban_comments_tracker/README.md

-# ❄️ Zhao Xue Lu Comment Tracking and Analysis Project #
+# ❄️ Drama Comment Tracking and Analysis Project #

-This project aims to continuously scrape the latest short comments and user information for the Chinese drama Zhao Xue Lu from Douban, store them in a local PostgreSQL database, and later analyze user rating behavior to detect astroturfing activities, build fan profiles, and track public opinion trends.
+This project aims to continuously scrape the latest short comments and user information for the Chinese drama from Douban, store them in a local PostgreSQL database, and later analyze user rating behavior to detect astroturfing activities, build fan profiles, and track public opinion trends.

 ### 🎯 Project Objectives ###
 ⏱ High-frequency scraping: Scrape the latest Douban short comments every hour starting from the show's release date